oneeve8/kobble-data/content/problems.md

-Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted
+Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that didn’t work either